alext-mkrs/edison-weather-station/README.md

 - [x] Displaying sensor data through a user interface (web)
 - [ ] Cloud upload for long-term preservation and analytics
 - [ ] Displaying weather forecast from the Internet aside the sensor data
-- [ ] Getting data from locally-attached sensors
+- [x] Getting data from locally-attached sensors
-  - [ ] Barometric pressure sensor (BMP180)
+  - [x] Barometric pressure + temperature sensor (BMP180)
-  - [ ] Temperature sensor (DHT-22/AM2302)
-  - [ ] Humidity sensor (DHT-22/AM2302)
+  - [x] Humidity + temperature sensor (HTU21D)

-Making AM2302 work with Edison on Arduino expansion board may be tricky, so we'll see.
+Making AM2302 work with Edison on Arduino expansion board was not possible, so I resorted to a pair of I2C sensors to cover necessary measurements.

 #### Sensor module (Arduino 101)
 - [x] Temperature sensor (DHT-22/AM2302)